Aodai/Heimdall/README.md

 Heimdall is a project in early stage that aims to provide a modern API for Rappelz server management.
 At the moment Heimdall provides general information about a Rappelz server.

-TO-DO:
+# TODO
-[ ] Add endpoints for executing functions on Rappelz's game server.
+- [ ] Add endpoints for executing functions on Rappelz's game server.
-[ ] Implement users and roles.
+- [ ] Implement users and roles.

 # Note